solokeys/solo1/README.md

 The SAM L11 is one of the best chips for this application in terms of security, when considering the NDA-free market.

+The firmware can be readout using a debugger to verify that a Solo is running the code posted publicly.
+The secret information is of course inaccessible.

 # Setting up